luke-dowling/luke-dowling/README.md

 </p>

 ## 🛠 What I'm Currently Up To
-- 🧑‍💻 Teaching modern web experiences with **React, TypeScript, and Express**
+- 🧑‍💻 Teaching modern web experiences with **React, TypeScript, PostgreSQL and Express**
 - 📚 Exploring **Docker, backend optimizations, and DevOps workflows**
 - 💡 Always looking for new challenges and innovative projects